 Crowdestate is a real estate crowdfunding marketplace for direct peer-to-peer lending founded in Estonia in 2014.
-The platform offers high-quality and pre-vetted loan investment opportunities within the area of real estate, business and mortgage lending.
+The platform offers high-quality and pre-vetted loan investment opportunities within the area of real estate lending and business lending.
 Crowdestate is working together with experienced real estate developers and offers an extensive secondary market for buying and selling investments as well as an AutoInvest feature that will automatically invest in desired projects on behalf of users.

 Characteristics of Investment

 1 – 36 months